Shourai/100-go-exercises/exercises.md

 Hints:
 If the output received is in decimal form, it should be rounded off to its nearest value (for example, if the output received is 26.0, it should be printed as 26)
-In case of input data being supplied to the question, it should be assumed to be a console input.

 ### Question 7